 large technical projects to eventually managing and building high performing I.T. teams.

-Over the years Greg managed Harmony Information Processing Solutions Inc. as a side business and has provided professional I.T. consulting services for a variety of clients with a focus on quality, value and individualized support at competitive rates.
+Over the years Greg managed Harmony Information Processing Solutions Inc. as a side business and has provided computer repair and professional I.T. consulting services for a variety of clients with a focus on quality, value and individualized support at competitive rates.

-In 2014 Greg's wife Tina asked Greg to learn the SCRATCH computer programming language and create a curriculum required to teach students computer programming concepts and coding using SCRATCH.
-The results of that request is "Power of Coding" and now, recently retired, Greg has focused his attention on "Power Of Coding" and to helping kids learn the fundamentals of coding and discover the fun of learning to program in Collingwood, Stayner, Wasaga Beach and the greater Georgian Triangle.
+In 2014 Greg's wife Tina asked Greg to learn the SCRATCH computer programming language and create a curriculum to teach students computer programming concepts using SCRATCH.
+The results of that request became "Power of Coding" and now, recently retired, Greg has focused his attention to helping kids learn the fundamentals of coding and discover the fun of learning to program in Collingwood, Stayner, Wasaga Beach and the greater Georgian Triangle.

 Drop us a line